dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     (hl7PSUMWL)"
     "
+    .. _hl7PSUMWLMatchingKey:

+    :ref:`HL7 Procedure Status Update MWL Matching Key <hl7PSUMWLMatchingKey>`",string,"Specifies attribute of received object to lookup MWL Item whose status is to be updated to COMPLETED.
+Only applicable is 'HL7 Procedure Status Update MWL' is configured as or implicitly set to true.
+Overwrites value specified on Device level.
+Enumerated values: AccessionNumber or StudyInstanceUID.

+    (hl7PSUMWLMatchingKey)"
+    "
     .. _hl7PSUTimeout:

     :ref:`HL7 Procedure Status Update Timeout <hl7PSUTimeout>`",string,"Timeout in ISO-8601 duration format PnDTnHnMn.nS for waiting on receive of instances referenced in MPPS.
 Overwrites value specified on Device level.